 Castelletto d’Erro (544 m a.s.l)

 It is one of the highest peaks of the Mountain Community considered the watchtower of the Erro Valley.
-The panorama is spectacular, and unfolds as far as the eye can see, across the Langhe hills to the Ligurian Apennines, to the Alessandrina plain, and faraway to the Alpine chain, Monviso and the Lombard mountains in the distance.
-In Castelletto you’ll be absolutely enchanted by the scents of the aromatic herbs and the fragrances of peaches and strawberries, considered its gastronomic treasures.
+The panorama is spectacular, and unfolds as far as the eye can see, across the Langhe hills to the Ligurian Apennines, to the Alessandrina plain, and faraway to the Alps, from Monviso to the Lombard mountains far away in the distance.
+In Castelletto you’ll be absolutely enchanted by the scents of aromatic herbs and the fragrances of peaches and strawberries, considered the gastronomical treasures.

-Worth visiting: the fortified complex, now a square-based tower, the parish church of the Assunta, which houses various paintings ascribed to the Ponzonese painter Pietro Ivaldi, known as the “Muto” and the small chapel of Sant’Onorato located more than 1 km from the village.
+Worth visiting: the fortified complex, now a square-based tower, the parish church of the Assunta, which houses various paintings ascribed to the Ponzonese painter Pietro Ivaldi, known as the “Muto” and the small chapel of Sant’Onorato located around 1 km from the village.

 For further information you can contact the Town Hall: 0144 342002